sakibcy/Flutter-Features/README.md

 The services folder holds classes that help to retrieve data from services over the Internet.
 A great example is when using Google Cloud Firestore, Cloud Storage, Realtime Database, Authentication, or Cloud Functions.
 You can retrieve data from social media accounts, database servers, and so on.

+### BuildContext is responsible for handling the location of a widget in the widget tree

 ## Widget
 * Scaffold Widget